mnadims/bicDetectionSF/README.md

 # bicDetectionSF
+**SourceToXML** Directory contains some sample files extracted in our investigation.
+**runExperiment** contains necessary source files to run/reproduce the experiment with new subjec systems.

-To extract source code syntax pattern features from GitHub Repositories, follow the following steps:
+To extract source code syntax pattern features from GitHub Repositories perform the following steps in **./runExperiment** directory:
 #### Inputs ####
 ssNames.txt (Names of the subject systems) and gitURLs.txt (URLs of the subject systems)